Pivot Points

 Condensation

 You’ll find this exercise unearths all sorts of things you can act on.
-For our current purpose, we need to distill them into fewer, clearer Pivot Points.
+For our current purpose, we distill them into fewer, clearer Pivot Points.

 You do that with the following workshop:

-Fewer, stronger Pivot Points is better.
-A smaller set is easier to hold in mind, and easier to act on.
-There is a trap where you make them so general that they cease to be useful.
+It’s better to have fewer, stronger Pivot Points.
+A smaller set is easier to hold in mind, easier to act on, easier to set in stone.
+But beware the trap where you make them so general that they cease to be useful.
 For example, “We love our customers” is too generic.
 Use the Opposite Test to make sure you haven’t gone over the line.
 When in doubt, don’t merge; being specific and actionable is more important than quantity.
+And definitely do not have a target quantity like 3 or 10.
+There are as many as there are. - Loop until exhaustion

 As you repeat the loop around the room, you start to skip people who are out of items, until everyone’s list is exhausted (and so are they).6